 Friday, May 4, 2018

 Open to all New Brunswick high school students (grades 9-12), this event is hosted every year to promote the development of programming clubs and skills at the high school level.
 Interested?
 More information (including the winners from 2017) is available here and JDI has produced a video about the contest.

 2018 Scratch Programming Competition

-New in 2014, the NB Scratch programming competition is open to students up to grade 8.
+The NB Scratch programming competition is open to students up to grade 8.
 Schools hold a local contest and their best Scratch programs are sent for further judging.
-Finalists are invited to UNB Saint John, where the winners are selected.
+Then finalists are invited to UNB Saint John, where the winners are selected.
 More information, including the winners, is available here.